alexbevi/alexbevi.github.com/_posts/2023-03-14-what-documents-did-my-ttl-index-delete.markdown

 }).sort({ ts: -1 });
 ```

-As documents within the [`local.oplog.rs`](https://www.mongodb.com/docs/manual/reference/local-database/#mongodb-data-local.oplog.rs) namespace will eventually roll over the above query is **no guaranteed to return anything**, however it's possible that document creation or update commands may still exist that can give you additional information regarding what this removed document contained:
+As documents within the [`local.oplog.rs`](https://www.mongodb.com/docs/manual/reference/local-database/#mongodb-data-local.oplog.rs) namespace will eventually roll over the above query is **not guaranteed to return anything**, however it's possible that document creation or update commands may still exist that can give you additional information regarding what this removed document contained:

 ```js
 [